 By highlighting objects that have made a significant impact on our lives, the exhibition provided new perspectives from which to look at the material world around us and encouraged new insights into design.

 Design Real featured a space specially designed by Grcic, where projections expand on themes developed in the exhibition and visitors could investigate the origins and applications of the products on view.
-A dedicated internet site www.design-real.com, which could be accessed in the space, was the exhibition's central resource and integral to its concept.
+A dedicated website www.design-real.com, which could be accessed in the space, was the exhibition's central resource and integral to its concept.
 The space was also the setting for a series of free public seminars.

 Konstantin Grcic, born in Munich in 1965, founded Konstantin Grcic Industrial Design (KGID) in 1991.
 KGID specialises in various fields of design ranging from industrial products to exhibition design.
 Grcic’s products have received prestigious international design awards and form part of the permanent collections of institutions including the Museum of Modern Art, New York, and Centre Pompidou, Paris.